 Revenue from the Invisalign product and Ancillary product sales are recognized upon receipt of a purchase order and product shipment provided no significant obligations remain and collection of the receivables is deemed probable.
 Up-front fees received in connection with the Invisalign product are deferred and recognized over the associated product shipments.
 The costs of producing the ClinCheck treatment plan, which are incurred prior to the production of Aligners, are capitalized and recognized as related revenues are earned.
 Ancillary product sales consist entirely of dental impression machines.
-The Company accrues for estimated warranty costs upon shipment of products in accordance with SFAS No. 5, "Accounting for Contingencies."
+The Company accrues for estimated warranty costs upon shipment of products.
 Actual warranty costs incurred have not materially differed from those accrued.
-The Company's warranty policy is effective for shipped products which are considered defective or fail to meet the product specifications.